Fish and Wildlife Service, Interior.

 Kent's application for tungsten-matrix includes a description of the shot, a toxicological report (Thomas 1997), results of a 30-day toxicity study (Wildlife International, Ltd. 1998), and results of a 150-day reproductive/chronic toxicity study (Gallagher et al. 2000).
 The toxicological report incorporates toxicity information (a synopsis of acute and chronic toxicity data for mammals and birds, potential for environmental concern, and toxicity to aquatic and terrestrial invertebrates, amphibians, and reptiles) and information on environmental fate and transport (shot alteration, environmental half-life, and environmental concentration).

-Elemental tungsten is insoluble in water and, therefore, does not weather and degrade in the environment.
-Tungsten is very stable with acids and Start Printed Page 45958does not easily form compounds with other substances.
+Environmental Fate and Transport: Elemental tungsten is insoluble in water and, therefore, does not weather and degrade in the environment.
+Tungsten is very stable with acids and does not easily form compounds with other substances.
 Preferential uptake by plants in acidic soil suggests uptake of tungsten when it has formed compounds with other substances rather than when it is in its elemental form (Kabata-Pendias and Pendias 1984).

 Kraabel et al. (1996) assessed the effects of embedded tungsten-bismuth-tin shot on mallards and concluded that tungsten-bismuth-tin was not acutely toxic when implanted in muscle tissue.
 Inflammatory reactions to tungsten-bismuth-tin shot were localized and had no detectable systemic effects on mallard health.